viresh-ratnakar/exolve/README.md

 "(two words)" or "(?)", for example).

-In a grid with solutions provided, the setter may include annotations for explaining how a clue works.
+In a grid with solutions provided, the setter may include annotations for explaining how a clue works or for providing hints.
 Any text located after the enum in a clue is treated as annotation.
-The annotation is displayed when the solver clicks on the "Reveal all" button.
+The annotation is displayed when the solver clicks on the "Reveal all" button or on the "Reveal this" button when that clue is the current clue.
 Example:
 ```
   exolve-across:
     28	Replace bottles containing questionable medicine (7) Def: questionable medicine.
 Hidden word: (-re)PLACE BO(-ttles).